 “Not with Father Joseph on his case.”

 “Are you a Catholic?”

 “But sometimes it’s hard to be a good Catholic.
-When we were wrong for sneaking in and fooling around on the roof, it was easy to admit it.
+When we’re wrong for sneaking in and fooling around on the roof, it’s easy to admit it.
 Father Joseph let us off with a warning.”